The 1990s: A Salon on Health Equity

 In 2020, BARHII further strengthened its role as a community partner when Rise Together, the region's coalition of non-profit and community partners, joined the agency as a community arm focused on economic opportunity.
 This new coalition broadened the reach of both organizations and deepened our ability to address the root causes of social and economic inequities in the region.

-Together, we are increasing our power and leveraging partnerships that in the end, help reverse years of historical inequities.
+Together, we are increasing our power and leveraging partnerships that help reverse years of inequities.
 To date, we’ve had noteworthy accomplishments through our network, including a 100% Bay Area-wide eviction moratoria protection during COVID-19, direct cash assistance to families during the pandemic, and maintaining equitable park access during COVID-19.